Hoyasumii/avengers-endgame/README.md

 THANOS (2014): Just do it!

 [The spaceship cannons appear and start to fire at the heroes.
 It flings Maximoff away.
 Wong makes a shield and holds it up.
 The others do the same.
-Suddenly one of the cannons hit a dam
+Suddenly one of the cannons hit a dam.